pythonexcels/pythonexcels.github.io/_posts/2009-09-10-Using-XLWT-to-Write-Spreadsheets-Without-Excel.md

     doxl()
 ```

-Before running this example, you must have xlwt installed as described in
+Before running this example, you must have xlwt installed as described
-[Installation](#installation).
-Let’s look at the important bits in the script above.
+in the [Installation](#installation) section above.
+Let’s look at the
+important bits in the script above.

 The following lines 12-17: